-The mission of Sandra Academy is to provide a quality post-secondary education and to train and prepare all students for program success, including the Massage & Bodywork Licensing Examination (MBLEx), and to facilitate program graduates in successfully obtaining employment in the massage field.
-In keeping with its mission, Sandra Academy has established the following goals:
+The mission of Sandra Academy is to provide a quality post-secondary education in cosmetology arts and sciences, barber and massage and to train and prepare all students for program success, including the State Licensing Examination and to facilitate program graduates in successfully obtaining

-• To familiarize and instruct all students in proper and current methods of massage.

-- To provide quality instruction and appropriate assessments to all students in a manner that promotes individual academic success and program graduation. - To prepare and qualify students for the State Licensing examination. - To graduate qualified, competent, and competitive students in massage. - To assist program graduates in suitable job placement. - To provide assistance and advisement to each student throughout the program.
+- To familiarize and instruct all students in proper and current methods of cosmetology arts and sciences. - To provide quality instruction and appropriate assessments to all students in a manner that promotes individual academic success and program graduation. - To prepare and qualify students for the State Licensing examination. - To graduate qualified, competent, and competitive students in cosmetology arts and sciences, barber and massage. - To assist program graduates in suitable job placement. - To provide assistance and advisement to each student throughout the program.